ykat0/capital/README.md

 ```
 $ conda instal tslearn
 ```

-Download the tarball, and type the followings in your terminal:
+1. Download the tarball, and type the followings in your terminal:
 ```
 $ tar zxf capital-0.0.2.tar.gz
 $ cd capital-0.0.2
 $ ./capital.py
 ```

 **Note:**
 The current version 0.0.2 of CAPITAL is only for test use.
+For instance, command-line argument parsing has not yet implemented with this version.
 More stable and user-friendly version 1.0.0 will be available soon.

 ## Reference